Matthew J. Palczynski, Ph.D.

 AUGUSTE RODIN, IMPRESSIONISM and BEYOND

 Auguste Rodin is deservedly among the most celebrated artists in the canon.
-A pair of talks ("Auguste Rodin" and "Rodin in Context") in conjunction with the exhibition True Nature: Rodin and the Age of Impressionism exploring how the Janus-like Rodin at once looked backward and forward in time, bridging the gap between academic and avant-garde, linking disparate figures like Michelangelo and Cézanne.
+A pair of talks ("Auguste Rodin and Impressionism" and "Rodin in Context") in conjunction with the exhibition True Nature: Rodin and the Age of Impressionism exploring how the Janus-like Rodin at once looked backward and forward in time, bridging the gap between academic and avant-garde, linking disparate figures like Michelangelo and Cézanne.
 As he famously quipped: “I invent nothing, I rediscover.”
 Unpack what Rodin gleaned from Impressionism and how his work contributed to the modernist sculptural developments in the School of Paris during the first decade of the 20th century.

 Oklahoma City Museum of Art